marchage/EncryptedAlbum/SecretVault/README.md

 # Secret Vault

-A beautiful macOS app for securely hiding and encrypting photos with military-grade encryption.
+A beautiful macOS app - true - for securely hiding and encrypting photos with military-grade encryption.
+(But that's what they all say. details: it was a "simple XOR", and now it uses AES-256)

 ## ✨ Features